-The ratings reaffirmation continues to take into account Green Gas Limited's (GGL) strong parents - Indian Oil Corporation Limited (IOCL, rated [ICRA]AAA(Stable)/[ICRA]A1+) and GAIL (India) Limited (GAIL, rated [ICRA]AAA(Stable)/[ICRA]A1+) - that have a demonstrated track record of providing managerial, operational and financial support to the company.
-The ratings consider GGL's established market position in the existing geographical areas (GAs) of Lucknow and Agra.
+The ratings reaffirmation continues to take into account Green Gas Limited's (GGL) strong parentage - Indian Oil Corporation Limited (IOCL, rated [ICRA]AAA(Stable)/[ICRA]A1+) and GAIL (India) Limited (GAIL, rated [ICRA]AAA(Stable)/[ICRA]A1+) - that have a demonstrated track record of providing managerial, operational and financial support to the company.
+The ratings consider GGL's established market position in the existing geographical areas (GAs) of Lucknow and Agra, where it provides city gas distribution services.
 It has infrastructure exclusivity in Lucknow till 2041 and till 2034 in Agra and has marketing exclusivity in the new GAs of Unnao, Faizabad and Sultanpur till 2026.
-In addition, there are significant entry barriers for third-party marketers or new entrants, arising mainly from concerns regarding gas availability at competitive prices.
+In addition, there are significant entry barriers for third-party marketers or new entrants due to concerns over gas availability at competitive prices.

-The ratings consider the favourable outlook for demand growth in both compressed natural gas (CNG) and piped natural gas (PNG), given the push by the Government of India (GoI) to promote the use of cleaner fuels and the cost advantage of CNG and PNG over alternative fuels, although the volume growth has been impacted in the current fiscal by the adoption of electric buses for state transportation in one of the GAs.
+The ratings consider the favourable outlook for demand growth in both compressed natural gas (CNG) and piped natural gas (PNG), given the push by the Government of India (GoI) to promote the use of cleaner fuels and the cost advantage of CNG and PNG over alternative fuels, although the volume growth has been impacted over the last 12-18 months by the adoption of electric buses for state transportation as well as the increased conversion of three wheelers to electric vehicles.
 The expansion in the new GAs - Unnao, Faizabad and Sultanpur - is likely to drive volume growth, going forward.

-Natural gas prices witnessed a sharp increase in the previous fiscal, which led to a moderation in GGL's margins.
-Further, the domestic gas allocation for the CNG and PNG (domestic) sectors was not adequate, leading to increased reliance on spot gas or RLNG in the previous fiscal.
-However, the impact was partly mitigated by the long-term tie-ups for sourcing gas (for part of the requirements) and the regular price revisions undertaken in various business segments.
+The company reported a healthy growth in profitability in FY2024 compared to FY2023, supported by softening of LNG prices compared to in FY2023.
+However, the margins moderated in FY2025 because of non-availability of sufficient low-cost gas and the company had to rely on high-cost RLNG to meet the demand.
+The domestic gas allocation for the CNG and PNG (domestic) sectors was not adequate, especially in H2 FY2025, leading to increased reliance on spot gas or RLNG during the fiscal, which in turn has put pressure on the profitability.
+Some portion of this gas was reallocated to the CGD sector later, helping restore the profitability in Q4 FY2025.
+Going forward, the profitability is likely to be better than FY2025.
 As of now, the entire gas for PNG (d) is being met by domestic gas under the administered price mechanism (APM), while some portion of the CNG requirements is also being met through APM and the balance by non-APM and RLNG.
 Nonetheless, the company's ability to hike prices and the long-term demand prospects remain exposed to the changes in the spread between CNG/PNG and alternative fuel prices.

-GGL has significant capex plans worth ~Rs.
-200 crore in the next fiscal for which equity infusion by the promoter entities remains a key monitorable.
+GGL has capex plans worth ~Rs.
+100 crore this fiscal for which equity infusion by the promoter entities remains a key monitorable.
 While Rs.
-56-crore equity has already been infused, more equity from promoters is expected to fund the capex requirements.
-Any further delay in equity infusion might result in deferment of capex and can impact the minimum work programme (MWP) targets for the company.
-The profitability margins, after declining sharply in the previous fiscal, are expected to improve in the current fiscal with moderation in gas prices.
+56-crore equity has already been infused in FY2024, more equity from the promoters is expected to fund the capex requirements in FY2026, especially towards increasing the PNG (d) connections.
+Any further delay in equity infusion might result in a deferment of the capex and can impact the minimum work programme (MWP) targets for the company.